chuabingya/portfolio-webpage/README.md

 Hi!
 I am Bing Ya.
 I am a Year 1 Semester 1 student of the University of Wollongong at the SIM GE campus pursuing the bachelors of computer science.
 I am currently taking on a double majors, digital systems security and cyber security!

 This section was further expanded because I personally feel like some readers may want information from a specific area rather than a bird eye view (My journey)

+The navigation bar was added to show readers the different aspects they can find from this page and allows readers to have an easier time to find the specific detail.

 ## My Journey
 In this section of the portfolio webpage, it aims to introduce what I have done in a timeline format
 ![Untitled](https://user-images.githubusercontent.com/74776084/137837357-c4e9786e-74d8-41b4-ba76-a2eb0a2ade0a.jpg)